Arusha-rgb/housing-predication/README.md

-# housing-predication
-This project is to predict house prices
+House Price Prediction involves estimating a property’s value based on key factors like location, size, and condition.
+This project uses feature engineering and statistical models to help developers set accurate prices and assist customers in deciding the best time to buy.